 We went to the police station and the officer on duty was a rather nice person and very positive that I would find my phone.
 He asked me to write an application requesting the police to help me find further details about the person who stole my phone.
 He stamped my application and wrote a note to the bank requesting them to assist me in any way possible.
 We went back to the bank with our letter.
 The Bank manager was extremely cooperative.
 They allowed access to watch the CCTV footage at the time of robbery.
 We could clearly see a man in a red t-shirt who made a withdrawl of rs.
 7000 and noticed my phone on the ATM.
 He checked to see if anyone was near him or if the security guard was looking and then quickly took the phone and stepped out.
 The man's account number was caught on the camera.

-He made a few calls and sent out some emails to find out the person's identity.
+The branch manager made a few calls and sent out some emails to find out the person's identity.
 The account number that we had was not from HDFC bank and so it was difficult to find more details.
-It required inter-bank requests, paper work etc. He assured me that he would let me know as soon as he had something.
+It required inter-bank requests, paper work etc. The manager assured me that he would let me know as soon as he had something.
 I had now spent more than half my day tracing my phone.
 I was unable to do any productive work and these negative feelings related to the loss of my phone were occupying my mind in a big way.

 We used google to trace the last location where the phone was seen.
 We locked the phone and entered a message "This phone is stolen and is being tracked by the police" to be displayed on the screen.
 The data was intact but the phone could only be unlocked by me.
 Later in the evening I stopped at the bank to remind them about finding the information.
 The bank manager reassured me that they would get back to me however this would probably take a few days.
 I had now given up hope of finding the phone.
 The person who stole it would certainly sell it in that much time.